 DDr.
-Christoph Grabenwarter, born on August 4th, 1966 in Bruck/Mur; attended school in Graz, graduated in 1984 from the Höhere Internatsschule des Bundes Graz-Liebenau; student of law (1988 Mag.iur; 1991 Dr.iur.), and of commercial sciences (1989 Mag. rer.soc.oec., 1994 Dr. rer.soc.oec.) in Vienna; assistant at the University of Vienna from 1988 to 1997; secretaryʼs office of the European Commission of Human Rights, Strasbourg, in 1991; scholar of the Max Planck Society at the Max Planck Institute for Corporate Public Law and International Law, Heidelberg, from 1994 to 1995; habilitation in 1997; guest professor at the University of Linz from 1997 to 1999; professor for Public Law at the University of Bonn from 1999 to 2000; professor at the University of Graz from 2002 to 2008 (substitute professorship at the Vienna University of Economics and Business from 2006 on); professor for Public Law, Commercial Law, and International Law at the Vienna University of Economics and Business since 2008; member of the Federal Communication Senate (“Bundeskommunikationssenat”) from 2001 to 2005; judge ad hoc at the European Court of Human Rights from 2002 to 2005; member of the advisory board of the Max Planck Institute for Corporate Public Law and International Law, Heidelberg, from 2010 to 2018; president of the Austrian Lawyersʼ Association (“Juristentag”) since 2015; Austrian member of the Venice Commission of the Council of Europe since 2006 (Vice President from 2015 to 2017); chairman of the Advisory Panel of Experts on Candidates for Election as Judge to the ECtHR, Strasbourg.
+Christoph Grabenwarter, born on August 4th, 1966 in Bruck/Mur; attended school in Graz, graduated in 1984 from the Höhere Internatsschule des Bundes Graz-Liebenau; student of law (1988 Mag.iur; 1991 Dr.iur.), and of commercial sciences (1989 Mag. rer.soc.oec., 1994 Dr. rer.soc.oec.) in Vienna; assistant at the University of Vienna from 1988 to 1997; secretaryʼs office of the European Commission of Human Rights, Strasbourg, in 1991; scholar of the Max Planck Society at the Max Planck Institute for Corporate Public Law and International Law, Heidelberg, from 1994 to 1995; habilitation in 1997; guest professor at the University of Linz from 1997 to 1999; professor for Public Law at the University of Bonn from 1999 to 2000; professor at the University of Graz from 2002 to 2008 (substitute professorship at the Vienna University of Economics and Business from 2006 on); professor for Public Law, Commercial Law, and International Law at the Vienna University of Economics and Business since 2008; member of the Federal Communication Senate (“Bundeskommunikationssenat”) from 2001 to 2005; judge ad hoc at the European Court of Human Rights from 2002 to 2005; member of the advisory board of the Max Planck Institute for Corporate Public Law and International Law, Heidelberg, from 2010 to 2018; president of the Austrian Lawyersʼ Association (“Juristentag”) since 2015; Austrian member of the Venice Commission of the Council of Europe since 2006 (Vice-President from 2015 to 2017); member of the Advisory Panel of Experts on Candidates for Election as Judge to the ECtHR from 2014 to 2020 (chairman 2019/20), Strasbourg.

 Member of the Constitutional Court from 13 June 2005 to 22 February 2018; repeatedly elected Judge-Rapporteur; Vice-President from 23 February 2018 to 18 February 2020.
-Since 19.
-February 2020 President of the Constitutional Court.
+Since 19 February 2020 President of the Constitutional Court.